Abhinavxox/amFOSS-tasks/README.md

 Task - 11: I wanted to display all my plans like making connection, being productive, growing myself in a single poster but this task turned out quite intresting.

-Task - 15: I learned and took refrences from google but understood the concept of grep, string, find, etc.
+Task - 14: I learned and took refrences from google but understood the concept of grep, string, find, etc.

+Task - 15: FIrst I tried hard coding, and solved every question but the complexity was a problem, so I learned new algorithms with less complexity and solved the problems.